How Performance Rights Royalties Are Paid?

 Songwriters and publishers apply for memberships to performance rights societies separately.
 Songwriters can only have a membership with one society, while publishers technically need memberships with all of them so that they can manage the works of all of their songwriters.

 When a publisher and a songwriter join a society, each is awarded 50 percent of each of the songs they register.
-That means that when royalties are collected, the societies pay each of them half, and the societies pay each person directly.
+That means that when royalties are collected, the societies pay each of them half, and the societies pay each person/business directly.
 The songwriter doesn't have to wait on their publisher to redistribute their share, which allows the songwriter to manage their royalties personally and make sure they are collecting everything they should be.
 Performance rights royalties are paid out to songwriters and publishers quarterly.

 Performance Rights Societies and Blanket Licenses